 Gabriella Sannino – As CEO of Level343, an organic SEO and copywriting company based in San Francisco, Gabriella operates on the core belief that “conversation is the new currency.”
 She is fluent in five languages, and as an international content strategist, she handles everything under the SEO and SEM umbrella from content development to usability testing and data analysis.
 The Level343 blog covers a wide range of topics including How to Create Content Without Bombarding Your Readers to Buyer Psychology and The Effects of Influence.
 She states, “Great writers are everywhere but SEO is all about creativity and strong knowledge of search engine marketing.”
 Follow Gabriella @SEOcopy.

-Catherine (Cat) Seda – Catherine is a 15-year internet marketing veteran and the author of How to Win Sales & Influence Spiders and Search Engine Advertising.
-Presently, she is the Director of Online Marketing for Kelley Blue Book, and an internet marketing consultant, speaker & writer at Seda Communications, Inc. Catherine writes the “Net Sales” column for Entrepreneur Magazine and has contributed to eBay magazine, Leader Magazine, and Yahoo!
+Catherine (Cat) Seda – Catherine is a 20-year internet marketing veteran and the author of How to Win Sales & Influence Spiders and Search Engine Advertising.
+Presently, she is the digital content strategist for Moonlight Bridal, and an internet marketing consultant, speaker & writer.
+Catherine wrote the “Net Sales” column for Entrepreneur Magazine and has contributed to eBay magazine, Leader Magazine, and Yahoo!
 Small Business Insights.
 Catherine served as Dean of Internet Marketing at LA College International, and is a sought-after speaker on the conference circuit.
 Connect with Catherine at LinkedIn.

-Lyena Solomon – Founder and Owner of NetSprinter Consulting Services, Lyena began her career as a webmaster in1995, then transitioned into web development and consulting.
-Currently, she is also the Web Optimization Analyst at Yo!
-Yo!
-SEO.
+Lyena Solomon – Director of Service Now, Lyena began her career as a webmaster in 1995, then transitioned into web development and consulting.
 Lyena specializes in helping small to medium sized businesses with analytics, social media, and web development.
-Her NetSprinter blog covers such topics as Why Non-Profits Fail and Website Redesign.
-Last year, Lyena was voted by Level 343 as one of the Top SEO Women.
+In 2011, she was voted by Level 343 as one of the Top SEO Women.
 Highly educated, she is fluent in Russian and holds Masters Degrees from Vladimir Pedagogical University and Illinois State University.
 Follow lyena @lyena.

 Diane Vigil – As owner of the DianV.
 Web Design Studio, Diane oversees offices in Austin and Los Angeles.
 She discovered the web in 1996, and within months she was, “…convinced that I could do it because I’d seen <b> tags [and thought] how hard can it be?”
 She quickly fell in love with designing websites and started her Web design studio in 1997.
 Known around the Web as “DianeV”, she was an early moderator and administrator at VirtualPromote/JimWorld, a popular discussion forum for web designers and Internet promotion industries.
 Her diversified site design portfolio includes music, arts, internet marketing, business, and more, with her client list including the (late) singer Davy Jones, Cal Earth Institute, and KLR Motorcycle Parts.
 Follow Diane @dianevigil.